-Once logs age past your log retention period, they’re no longer accessible.
-What if you need them?
-Well, we can facilitate log archiving by sending logs to an Amazon Web Services (AWS) S3 bucket.
-Logs in an S3 bucket are kept forever, or until you remove them, so you’ll always have a copy handy if you need them for historical trend analysis, auditing, or other purposes.
-Log archiving is a service that’s available on our Pro and Enterprise tier.
+After logs age past your log retention period, they are no longer accessible.
+If you still need to access them, you can facilitate log archiving by sending logs to an Amazon Web Services (AWS) S3 bucket.
+Logs in an S3 bucket are kept forever, or until you remove them.
+A copy of logs sent to an S3 bucket always exists in case it is needed for historical trend analysis, auditing, or other purposes.
+Log archiving is a service available on Loggly Pro and Enterprise tiers.
 The S3 bucket is a separate product maintained through AWS.
-We cannot help create or maintain accounts with AWS.
-We’ll give you the overview of how to set up archiving here and point you to Amazon’s extensive documentation on all things AWS, where necessary.
+SolarWinds cannot help you create or maintain accounts with AWS.
+We provide an overview of how to set up archiving here and point you to Amazon’s extensive documentation on all things AWS, where necessary.

 If you don’t already have one, you’ll have to create an Amazon account.

-After you’ve set up an account you’ll have to set up a bucket that we can send logs to.
+After you have set up an account you need to set up a bucket to send logs to.
 Check out Amazon’s documentation on setting up a new bucket.
-Ignore the "Set Up Logging" button.
-You’ll come back into our product to do that.
+After the bucket has been set up, go to Loggly to set up logging.

-Should you need further help with this, AWS has documentation on editing bucket permissions.
+AWS provides additional documentation on editing bucket permissions.

-Now we come back to Loggly.
-Once you’ve set up an account and an S3 bucket, you’ll need to give us your credentials so we can write to the bucket.
+After you have set up an account and an S3 bucket, you need to provide Loggly with your credentials so it can write to the bucket.
 Only account owners can set up archiving within Loggly.
-If that’s not you, contact the account owner before you can continue.
-If you are the account owner go to the account page in Loggly and select archiving.
+If you are not an account owner, contact the account owner before attempting to continue.
+If you are the account owner go to the account page in Loggly and select Archiving.
 Enter the name of the S3 Bucket you created.

 If your S3 bucket is located in a region that only supports Signature Version 4, a region endpoint is required.
 Please refer to the link below to find out which endpoint is best for you.
 For example, if your bucket is in Frankfurt, you can enter

-That’s all you need to do.
-Once we verify access to your S3 bucket, we’ll write logs in batches every half hour.
-After you first set-up an S3 bucket it may take up to 8 hours before you start seeing logs in your bucket.
+After Loggly verifies access to your S3 bucket, it writes logs in batches every half hour.
+After the initial setup of an S3 bucket, it could take up to 8 hours before you start seeing logs in your bucket.

-The easiest way is to log into your AWS Console and then open the S3 service.
+The easiest way to access logs is by going to the AWS Console > S3.
 Click on your bucket to view your files ordered by date.
 You can also use an S3 client from the command line.
 There are various clients available for OSX, Windows and *nix systems.
-Here at Loggly, we use S3cmd, an open source command line tool for managing data stored with S3.
-Simple, no?
-Remember, once logs are deleted from our search index, they are no longer accessible from our site.
+At SolarWinds we use S3cmd, an open source command line tool for managing data stored with S3.